aram2608/aram2608.github.io/_posts/2025-11-06-space-invaders-go2.md

 be rendered properly.
 There are a whole slew of methods available and I recommend checking out the docs if you have any fringe use cases in the future.

-In this case, we simply translate the ships position using the GeoM struct and get our image drawn to the screen.
+In this case, we simply translate the ship's position using the GeoM struct and get our image drawn to the screen.

 In our main Draw method, we can now do the following.